-Essentially, when two different methods are being used to take the same measurement a line-of-best-fit can fitted to the points.
-The Passing-Bablok method does this by:
+Essentially, when two different methods are being used to take the same measurements the values generated can be plotted on a scatter plot and a line-of-best-fit can fitted.
+The Passing-Bablok method does this fitting by:

-The median gradient and median y-intercept create the line-of-best-fit.
-It has an associated confidence interval which can be interpreted as follows:
+The median gradient and median y-intercept create the overall line-of-best-fit.
+This has an associated confidence interval which can be interpreted as follows:

 Let’s use the following hypothetical example dataset which comes from Giavarina (2015)2.
 Imagine that a set of objects were each measured twice - once using ‘Method A’ and once using ‘Method B’ - giving the two lists of measurements below: